rust-rse/rse-benchmark/reed-solomon-erasure/README.md

 ```

 ## Performance
+Version `1.X.X`, `2.X.X` do not utilise SIMD, as stable Rust still does not support SIMD yet.
+For the time being, the library is written in pure Rust.

+I am looking into using the assembly code from Klaus's project and/or the SIMD C files from Nicolas's project, but this will not be done very soon.
+Contact me if you'd like to help.

 Machine : laptop with `Intel(R) Core(TM) i5-3337U CPU @ 1.80GHz (max 2.70GHz) 2 Cores 4 Threads`

-Version `1.X.X`, `2.X.X` do not utilise SIMD, as stable Rust still does not support SIMD yet.
-And also I am clueless on writing assembly code in general or linking to assembly code in Rust code(any help on the assembly code side of things would be really nice - shoot me an email/open issue/open PR/etc if you'd like to help).
-So for the time being, the library is written in pure Rust.

 Version `2.X.X` is roughly 4-5x faster than version `1.X.X` for encoding, depending on threading etc, but is always faster than version `1.X.X`.